GoogleCloudPlatform/oozie-to-airflow/README.md

 Once cluster is created, steps from `dataproc/example-map-reduce.job.sh` can be run on master node to execute Oozie's example Map-Reduce job.

 Oozie is serving web UI on port 11000.
-To enable it follow [official instructions](https://cloud.google.com/dataproc/docs/concepts/accessing/cluster-web-interfaces) on how to connect to the cluster.
+To enable access to it please follow [official instructions](https://cloud.google.com/dataproc/docs/concepts/accessing/cluster-web-interfaces) on how to connect to the cluster web interfaces.

-List of jobs with their statuses can be also shown by `oozie jobs` command.
+List of jobs with their statuses can be also shown by issuing `oozie jobs` command on master node.